muonato/atk/README.md

 # Powershell Automation Toolkit
 Powershell script deployment to multiple hosts
-- Pull your host-specific scripts to run with ease
+- Pull your host-specific scripts and run with ease
 - Organize your script repository to server groups
 - Server maintenance task cataloging made easy